rshlyakh/ProjectiveGeometry/README.md

 For example, one improvement would be to add flags to the helper coplanarity and collinearity checking functions so that verifying whether `α` terms are points is optional, in case this is checked elsewhere in the main function.

 The naming scheme is inconsistent and not in proper Lean style.

+Currently, the 'decide' tactic does not seem sufficient for larger examples.
+I am trying to diagnose the issue and look for alternatives.

 ## Acknowledgements
 Examples of finite affine and projective planes were drawn from: [Finite Plane Examples](https://web.york.cuny.edu/~malk/mycourses/math244/finite-plane-examples.html)